Angiecore/Pewlett-Hackard-Analysis/README.md

 ## Results

-There is a bulleted list with four major points from the two analysis deliverables.

  ***Retiring Titles***

 * A query is written and executed to create a Retirement Titles table for employees who are born between January 1, 1952 and December 31, 1955.